Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 [Miao-Miao!
 (4)](https://retroachievements.org/achievement/7158)**
 _Win a Cat Hood at the colosseum_

 Bet a Imp Halberd (Impartisan) to fight against an Allosaurus.
 Be sure to equip a Safety Bit or Memento Ring to avoid instant death from Doom.
-This is a normal monster, so it won't be difficult to defeat it.
+This is a normal monster, so it won't be difficult to defeat.

 **![image](https://user-images.githubusercontent.com/120497130/223578586-f88e226f-3b42-4cdf-a6e0-c4094165306d.png)
 [Double Dragoon (5)](https://retroachievements.org/achievement/7285)**